By Alyssa Abel

 Sometimes, even adults struggle to explain what they feel.
 However, expressing emotions through art is highly therapeutic for both kids and adults, and watercolours won’t permanently stain your dining room table.
 The best aspect of this screen-free activity for kids is that it doesn’t require a lick of artistic talent, and those of all ages can indulge.

 Does your child’s taste in music drive you crazy?
 Try getting into the beat by challenging them to a dance-off!
-You can boogie down to Baby Shark with your 4-year-old or let your teen show you the latest Tik Tok dance.
+You can boogie down to Baby Shark with your four-year-old or let your teen show you the latest Tik Tok dance.
 All you need is a set of speakers — your noisy little one should have no trouble cranking up the volume.

 Do you have a sizable plot in your backyard?
 Even if you don’t have much green space to work with, you can provide your kids a 3x3 area or a few containers on your windowsill.
 Gardening introduces your child to the plant life cycle, but you don’t have to spill the beans about the hidden biology lesson.